piyushmca25/software-tools-assignment/README.md

 MASTER change to that line.

-## New Section
-Main change to that line.

-This is a change in readme in conflict branch
+## This section iam doing a change in the master branch.